 This project aims to provide scientific evidence to support the sustainable use of UK timber.
 Research is focused on assessing and quantifying the effects of genetics, silviculture, site factors and climate on the wood properties and product performance of tree species grown in the UK.

-- Provide forest managers with the information required to evaluate alternative management and species selection options in terms of timber quality and value.
+- Provide forest managers and policy makers with the information required to evaluate alternative management and species selection options in terms of timber quality and value.

-- Provide improved information to the wood using industries about the quality characteristics of future timber supplies, thus enabling them to make strategic processing and investment decisions.
+- Provide improved information to the wood using industries about the quality characteristics of future timber supplies, to support strategic processing and investment decisions.

 Funders and partners

 This research is funded by the Forestry Commission as part of theWood & Timber Properties programme and by Forestry Commission Scotland through the Timber Development Programme.
 Research is guided by input from the Improving Conifer Timber Quality Steering Group.

 Research is conducted in partnership with other research groups including:

 - The Strategic Integrated Research in Timber (SIRT) network - a collaborative research initiative between Forest Research, theUniversity of Glasgow, and Edinburgh Napier University